European-XFEL/EXtra-data/README.md

 Installing
 ==========

-*EXtra-data* is available on our Anaconda installation on the Maxwell cluster:
+*EXtra-data* is available in our Python environment on the Maxwell cluster:

     module load exfel exfel-python